 What is a ruby?

-Rubies, like sapphires, are derived from the mineral corundum, but whereas sapphires can be any color, rubies are always a shade of red—from the striking, saturated red we most commonly associate with these gemstones to softer shades of pink.
-Because of their striking color and relative rarity, rubies are some of the highest-priced colored gemstones.
+Rubies, like sapphires, are derived from the mineral corundum, but whereas sapphires can be any colour, rubies are always a shade of red—from the striking, saturated red we most commonly associate with these gemstones to softer shades of pink.
+Because of their striking colour and relative rarity, rubies are some of the highest-priced coloured gemstones.
 Rubies are the traditional birthstone for July.

 RUBY QUICK GUIDE

 - Myanmar, Thailand, India, Pakistan, Nepal

 Rubies are desirable in any form, whether as a special occasion piece or for everyday wear.
 Ultimately, you should choose a ruby that makes your heart beat a little faster, whether it meets the standards of the “most desirable” or simply because it captures your eye.
 We believe that the true value of a gemstone lies in its effect on the wearer.

 COLOURGemstone colour is typically the most important aspect of a gemstone.
 Rubies with a saturation of pure red are less common than other rubies, and they’re more expensive.
 Rubies that are less red and more pink are more affordable—and just as luscious as deep-red varieties.
 Rubies in all shades of red may exhibit a secondary tone, including orange, pink and purple, but all other colours of the mineral corundum are classified as sapphires.

 CUTA gemstone’s cut should highlight its best aspects and provide symmetry and balance.
 Our rubies are cut to showcase their distinctive combination of colour, clarity and brilliance.
 To maximise reflection, rubies may have a more shallow cut to allow in more light and sparkle, or they may be cut more deeply to showcase a dark colour saturation.